Currencies Direct

 1.2 Remote Usability Testing

-I tested the existing app when making a transfer from both non-customers and existing customers: Based in the UK, similar percentage between male and female participants, with an age range from 18 to over 55 years old (20 users per test).
-I also run regular questionnaires and unmoderated interviews to get useful insights as well as start validating initial assumptions.
+I tested the existing app’s transfer flow with both new and existing customers.
+Participants were UK-based, with a balanced gender split and ages ranging from 18 to 55+ (20 users per test).
+I also ran regular questionnaires and unmoderated interviews to gather insights and begin validating initial assumptions.

 ⏯ Audio and Video Screen Recording

-Participants provided insights regarding payment tracking, transfer cost, and transfer confirmation.
-They spoked out loud while interacting with their mobile devices by using the UserTesting platform.
+Participants shared insights on payment tracking, transfer costs, and transfer confirmation.
+They were asked to think aloud while interacting with the app on their mobile devices using the UserTesting platform.

 ⚠️ Main concerns